-We have more information in our Understanding pelvic radiotherapy side effects booklet (see page 136).
+We have more information in our Understanding pelvic radiotherapy (see page 122).

 If you identify as LGBT+

 There may be times when it helps your healthcare team to know how you identify your gender or sexual orientation.
 It may help you feel better supported.
 They can give the right information and support to you, and your partner if you have one.